 The only caution I would give is that claims of overnight drying generally apply to items hung to dry in a hotel room, or similar warm environment.
 In chilly unheated accommodation, such as a campervan in winter, one night is not quite enough Three sets of underwear in the cold is safer than the two sets you could get away with in warm conditions.

-Is it really worth the effort to save weight when travelling?
+Is it really worth the effort to save weight when traveling?
 I think so.
-I’ve been using a number of packing lists (one for each type of trip) for over fifteen years and have never regretted a single minute spent modifying them.
+I've been using a number of packing lists (one for each type of trip) for over twenty years and have never regretted a single minute spent modifying them.

-Over the years I’ve progressively reduced the weight of my hiking backpack from 25 kg (55 lb) down to 12 kg (26 lb)- and that includes food, fuel and tent.
-For me, that’s the difference between enduring a hike and enjoying it!
+Over the years I've progressively reduced the weight of my hiking backpack from 25kg down to 12kg - and that includes food, fuel and tent (as pictured).
+For me, that's the difference between enduring a hike and enjoying it!

 My packing list for general purpose (non-camping) trips has likewise reduced to the point where I can now fly with carry-on luggage only - even for a winter trip with warm clothing.
 The benefits of this are numerous, and even on car trips where weight is less of an issue I find myself taking as little as possible.

 The above describes some general strategies for lightening the travel load.
-For lots of useful details, specific tips and helpful links, I can recommend these websites:
+For lots of useful details, specific tips and helpful links, I can recommend this website: